🏄 137 SPOTS. 7-DAY FORECASTS. 100% FREE — EXPLORE NOW

 What is the water temperature at Cocoa Beach Pier?

-The current water temperature at Cocoa Beach Pier is 68°F. A springsuit or shorty wetsuit is recommended.
+The current water temperature at Cocoa Beach Pier is 76°F. Boardshorts or a rashguard should be comfortable.

 What is the surf like at Cocoa Beach Pier today?